Marig

 437. Tannery - "Widow Tanner's"

 Located near the edge of town and run by a widow with three half-elven sons, all married.
 They live in several houses not far from the tannery.
 The hides they tan are remarkable for their quality, and they specialize in clothweight leather.
 They have nearly two dozen employees and produce enough leather to export a fair amount.
 They do most of their own dying, but gilding and other fancy work is pieced out to other craftsmen.
-Quality excellent to supurb, price good to outrageous (special orders).
-They sell mostly to places like Tym's Supple Leathers, Roswitha's Garment Shoppe, and other tailors and clothiers in the city.
+Quality excellent to superb, price good to outrageous (special orders).
+They sell mostly to places like Torm's Supple Leathers, Roswitha's Garment Shoppe, and other tailors and clothiers in the city.
 They do NOT produce finished garments themselves.

 445. Roswitha's Garment Shoppe